 Looking for the name of a hiring manager after having no luck with the tips above?
 This takes more digging.

 Use LinkedIn and Facebook to find people.
-If you are on LinkedIn, you will need to do a lot of looking to identify people that are associated with the company you are targeting.
+If you are on LinkedIn, you will need to do a lot of looking to identify people who are associated with the company you are targeting.
 Join affiliated groups so that you can write to those people directly without an introduction.

 Is that sneaky?
 No. LinkedIn is a tool like any other.
 You need to know how to use it.

 From there, you can introduce yourself to a person at your targeted company, network with them, and obtain a name.
-Facebook takes a little more work, because you need to introduce yourself and be added as a friend.
+Facebook takes a little more work because you need to introduce yourself and be added as a friend.
 We recommend sticking with LinkedIn if you can.

 4. Find A Listing Of Senior Management